langf00rd/pro-player/README.md

 import 'pro-player/dist/index.css'
 ```

-Then, you can use the ProPlayer component in your app by passing in the src and poster props:
+Then, you can use the ProPlayer component in your app by passing in the source, poster, drmSystemConfig, etc props:

 ```jsx
 const App = () => {